Tapping Assisted Psychotherapy (TAP)

 What does tapping involve?

-Tapping is a self-administered tool, and involves gentle, percussive stimulation of key acupoints on the skin using one’s own fingertips.
-These are the same acupoints that are used in Traditional Chinese Medicine.
+Tapping is a self-administered tool, and involves gentle, percussive stimulation (tapping) of key acupoints on the skin using one’s own fingertips.
+These specific points are some of the same acupoints that are used in Traditional Chinese Medicine.
 While we tap, we repeat key phrases.
-Tapping combines gentle imaginal exposure, acupressure and cognitive restructuring, and the outcomes are generally immediate.
+Tapping combines gentle acupressure and cognitive restructuring, and the outcomes are generally immediate.
 In therapy sessions, I guide my clients though the entire process.

 Is this a new modality?

 Although acupuncture is thousands of years old, tapping as such was developed in the 1980s by Dr. Roger Callahan, an American psychologist specializing in the treatment of anxiety disorders (Thought Field Therapy, TFT), and then simplified in the 1990s by Gary Craig (Emotional Freedom Techniques, EFT).
 Tapping may be seen as a marriage of the wisdom of Traditional Chinese Medicine and modern western psychology.